-- Long haired cats and kittens will be those with hair longer than one inch over 50% or more of their body.
+- 1. No female that is in heat, an obviously pregnant cat or cats with litter are to be exhibited.
+Mixed breeds and purebred cats will show together unless numbers in classes warrant separation. - 2.
+Long haired cats and kittens will be those with hair longer than one inch over 50% or more of their body.
 Short haired cats and kittens will be those with hair shorter than one inch over 50% or more of their body.
-Judge may excuse a cat or kitten they deem not eligible for the class by virtue of coat length. - 3.
-Member's cat may be purebred or household pet. - 4.
-All cats shown at the fair should have had the following inoculations rabies and distemper, calias, & rhinotrach (Feline 3 in 1).
+Judge may excuse a cat or kitten they deem not eligible for the class by virtue of coat - 3.
+Member's cat may be purebred or household pet. - All cats shown at the fair should have had the following inoculations rabies and distemper, calias, & rhinotrach (Feline 3 in 1).
 It is highly recommended that cats also have the feline leukemia and pneumatis inoculations. - 5.
 Cats are to be brought to the fair in a well-ventilated carrier suitable for the size of the cat.
 On the day of judging, cats are to be exhibited and taken home the same day. - 6.
-Animals must be able to be handled by owner and on a leash. - 7.
-All cats must have their nails clipped or be declawed. (a safety factor for member and judge) - 8.
-A cat will be marked down if any of the following are found by the judge: - a.
-Knots in the hair.
+Animals must be able to be handled by owner and on a leash. - All cats must have their nails clipped or be declawed. (a safety factor for member and judge) 7. - A cat will be marked down if any of the following are found by the judge: - Knots in the hair.